uhhJoyz/colbra/README.md

-Simulation infrastructure to evaluate the performance of device-aware mapping.
+Simulation infrastructure to evaluate the performance of device-aware mapping in the MapReduce algorithm.